 FCRM has received a permit from GMW to construct an additional bore to supplement the existing two bores.
-This bore is scheduled to be constructed in October 2019.
 The bore will be located 320m from the current bore in an alternate fracture zone to the current bores.
+The bore is proposed to be constructed in the 2020-21 summer works period.